General Frequently Asked Question

 How do I get a private loan for continuing education?

-UCSC Extension students can apply for a private student loan that includes course fees and textbook costs.
-You do not need to be enrolled in a degree program, but you do need to declare candidacy in one of our certificate programs.
+UCSC Silicon Valley Extension students can apply for a private student loan that includes course fees and textbook costs.
+You do not need to be enrolled in a degree program, but you do need to establish candidacy in one of our certificate programs.

-UCSC Extension does not endorse any financial institution.
-We have, however, worked with lenders on the list below.
-They offer competitive loans to students in continuing education programs.
+1) CHOOSING A LENDER*—UCSC Extension does not endorse any financial institution.
+We have, however, worked with lenders and have provided a Student Loan Lender List of organizations that offer competitive loans to students in continuing education programs.
+To learn about other financing options, visit Ways to Finance Your Education.

 In addition to considering the institutions on our Student Loan Lender List, you may want to contact your current bank or other lending institutions to see if they offer a student or continuing education loan.
 UCSC Extension will work with any student loan lender.
 Selecting a lender with whom we have an established relationship, however, may result in more expeditious loan certification and check distribution.
-UCSC Extension adheres to a UC-system wide code of conduct regarding interactions with lenders.
+We adhere to a UC-system wide code of conduct regarding interactions with lenders.
 For details, click here.

 Students should consider all educational funding options prior to securing a private alternative loan.
 Remember to carefully review the terms and conditions, as the loan is from the lending institution and not from the school.